piknikki/rancid-tomatillos/README.md

 Evolution of the project:  This project flowed according to the project specs, but I also refactored along the way whenever I saw a better way to do something or when I received feedback on how to DRY up my code.
-I deployed immediately to Heroku so that I didn't have to worry about it at the end of the project time.
+I deployed to Heroku immediately so that I didn't have to worry about it at the end of the project time.
+Although I could have implemented more api calls (like embedding video), I decided to try to refresh/learn React and Cypress well and to make solid, well-informed programming decisions, instead of adding a bunch of bells and whistles.

-As far as other extensions, I looked into this article -- [Medium article on Redux and Hooks](https://medium.com/javascript-scene/do-react-hooks-replace-redux-210bab340672) -- when considering whether to implement Redux.
-For the most part, most of the power of Redux would go unrealized because this project is so small, so I decided to stick with some small hook usage to work through issues of state and timing of the data calls.
+As far as other extensions, I looked into this article -- [Medium article on Redux and Hooks](https://medium.com/javascript-scene/do-react-hooks-replace-redux-210bab340672) -- when considering whether to implement Redux and hooks.
+Although I learned a lot about both, I determined that most of the power of Redux and hooks would go unrealized because this project is so small and I just stuck with the basics of React.

 Here is the deployed site:  [Rancid Tomatillos](https://rancid-tomatillos-np.herokuapp.com/)